Kids Can't Fly: Musical style and influence

 The band has often described themselves as being "basically a pop punk band with a horn section".
 The band is credited for their incorporation of ska and reggae influences into their music, their music has been considered pop-punk, incorporating "punk guitar riffs and a sax and trumpet accompaniment".
 Their ska punk influence is found in their use of brass instrumentation like saxophones, trombones and trumpets and their ska inspired horn lines and harmonies.
 Lyrically the band often features tongue-in-cheek lyrics, akin to many pop punk bands.
 Lyrical themes found through the music all relate to staying positive complicated relationships and "guy meets girl" scenarios.
-Kids Can't Fly utillises several vocalists in their music.
+Kids Can't Fly utilises several vocalists in their music.

 The band's primary influences shifted with their style, initially taking influence from Reel Big Fish and Less Than Jake, but then taking more prominent influence from Four Year Strong and Fall Out Boy.
 The band believes that the responsibility for the stylistic change from straight up ska punk was due to the continuous membership change in their early development.
 The band has stated that if they ever had a chance to tour with bigger bands it would be with either Fall Out Boy, Four Year Strong or Zebrahead.
 Fall Out Boy's influence on the band has been noted especially in both the fact that Robin Black's vocals resemble and are influenced by Patrick Stump's, while also being nicknamed by critics as "English Fall Out Boy" and a "Four Year Strong with horns".
 Black's signing style is considered distinct as his accent influences his singing.